-Awarded to an incoming or returning Widener Law Commonwealth student for the 2017-2018 academic year.
+Awarded to an incoming or returning Widener Law Commonwealth student.
 Students demonstrating an outstanding academic record or financial need are welcome to apply.
+Deadline: April 6, 2018.

 Awarded to a Widener Law Commonwealth student who is a member of a minority group that is underrepresented in the legal profession.
 Applicants must demonstrate the qualities of scholarship, leadership, service to school or community, and financial need.

-Awarded to an incoming or returning Widener Law Commonwealth Veteran student for the 2017-2018 academic year.
+Awarded to an incoming or returning Widener Law Commonwealth Veteran student.
 Veteran students must demonstrate an outstanding academic record and financial need.
+Deadline: April 6, 2018.

-Awarded to an incoming or returning Widener Law Commonwealth student for the 2017-2018 academic year.
+Awarded to an incoming or returning Widener Law Commonwealth student.
 Students must demonstrate an outstanding academic record and financial need.
+Deadline: April 6, 2018.

 Awarded to an incoming Widener Law Commonwealth student through the Trial Admissions Program (TAP).
 Preference will be given to a female student entering the Extended Division program who demonstrates the highest academic merit upon completion of the TAP program.
 No Application needed.